mahnve/rails_course/stories/01_slides.md

 Feature: Link tasks

-  In order to order tasks that are dependent
+  In order to arrange tasks in dependent order
   As a user
   I can link tasks to each other